 The following information is provided in accordance with Minnesota Statutes 356A.06, Subd.
-7. The Minneapolis Firefighters' Relief Association employs fourteen Investment Managers.
-Our purpose for this number of managers is to provide investment of our Fund's assets with diversification across a wide spectrum of investment categories in an effort to protect the assets of our Association during these most difficult and unpredictable times.
-The managers consist of the following categories: Two Large Cap Value managers (FAF Advisors and Marque Millennium), Two Core managers (Alliance Bernstein and Voyageur), Three Bond managers (River Source, PIMCO and SBI), Two Small Cap managers (Kayne Anderson Rudnick and White Pine Capital), One Natural Resources manager (Ivy Funds), Two International managers (Manning & Napier and Dodge & Cox), One Balanced Tactical (Leuthold Weeden), One Balanced Growth (Mairs & Power), and a Stock Index Fund (State Board of Investment).
+7. The Minneapolis Firefighters' Relief Association employs thirteen Investment Managers.
+Our purpose for this number of managers is to provide investment of our Fund's assets with diversification across a wide spectrum of investment categories in an effort to protect the assets of our Association during these difficult and unpredictable times.
+The managers consist of the following categories: Two Large Cap Value managers (FAF Advisors and Marque Millennium), One Core manager (Alliance Bernstein), Three Bond managers (RiverSource, PIMCO and SBI), One Small Cap manager (White Pine Capital), One Natural Resources manager (Ivy Funds), Two International managers (Manning & Napier and Dodge & Cox), One Balanced Tactical (Leuthold Weeden), One Balanced Growth (Mairs & Power), a Stock Index Fund (SBI) and one ETF (Electronically Traded Funds) (New Century Capital).
 Our Health Insurance Escrow account is invested with the State Board of Investment Income Share Account.
 All Fund assets are managed within statutory guidelines, as well as a more restrictive Investment Policy adopted by the Board of Trustees.